emgal-aguirre/02-homework/README.md

  # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

+ Here is my responsive portfolio created using the Bootstrap CSS framework.
+ A few elements I used from bootstrap include
+ - navbar
+ -grid
+ -cards
+ -forms.

+ Here is a link to the deployed website: https://emgal-aguirre.github.io/homework-two/.

+Below are the listed instructs and requirments.

+# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.